The Traditional Wedding Processional Order

 The Father of the Bride and the Bride

 The father of the bride has one of the most sentimental roles at the ceremony: He makes an entrance with the bride, accompanying her down the aisle at her right side.
-After he "gives her away," he lifts her veil and kisses her, signifying his blessing, then takes his seat beside the bride's mother.
+Traditionally, after he gives her away, he lifts her veil, seals his blessing with a kiss, then takes his seat in the front row next to the bride's mother.